-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-All Others (Non 10 Largest) - Non-Hazardous Duty:
+All Others (Non-10 Largest) - Non-Hazardous Duty:

+Mortality Rates (pre-retirement, post- retirement healthy, and disabled) Update to Pub-2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

+Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age

-Mortality Rates (pre-retirement, post- Updated to a more current mortality table - RP-2014 retirement healthy, and disabled) projected to 2020 Retirement Rates Lowered rates at older ages and changed final retirement from 70 to 75 Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Lowered rates Salary Scale No change Line of Duty Disability Increased rate from 14.00% to 15.00% Discount Rate Decreased rate from 7.00% to 6.75%
+Withdrawal Rates Adjusted rates to better fit experience at each age and service decrement through 9 years of service

+Disability Rates No change

+Salary Scale No change

+Line of Duty Disability No change

+Discount Rate No change